kubevirt/community/design-proposals/migration-policies.md

 configurations (or status related fields) that inherently relate to non-global context could be added, thus the configurations on NetworkPolicy and KubevirtCR's MigrationConfigurations may diverge to some degree.

-In addition, the new CRD's spec will include the following ways of specifying the groups of VMs on which to apply the policy:
+In addition, the new CRD's spec will include the following ways of specifying the groups of VMIs on which to apply the policy:
-* _(By VM names / regular expressions)?_
+* _(By VMI names / regular expressions)?_
-* By VM's labels
+* By VMI's labels
 * By namespace's name
 * By namespace's labels

-All of these methods can be combined, for example a policy can require both VM labels and namespace labels in order to match.
+All of these methods can be combined, for example a policy can require both VMI labels and namespace labels in order to match.

-It is possible that a multiple policies apply to the same VM.
+It is possible that a multiple policies apply to the same VMI.
 In such cases, the precedence is in the same order as the bullets above.
 It is not allowed to define two policies with the exact same selectors.

 ## API Examples